oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 ### Lights

 Our lights are limited.
 This keeps tutorial code simple.
-Consider augmenting this application lights.
+Consider adding different lights.
 See the full Intel Embree tutorials demonstrate a few different [light types to try](https://github.com/embree/embree/tree/v3.13.4/tutorials/common/lights)

 ### Materials omissions

-Bidirectional Ray Distribution Function (BRDF) parameterization
+Bi-directional Ray Distribution Function (BRDF) parameterization

-The full Embree tutorial application passes a structure representing a BiDirectional Ray Distribution Function (BRDF) representing reflectance model parameters.
+The full Embree tutorial application passes a structure representing a Bi-directional Ray Distribution Function (BRDF) representing reflectance model parameters.
 Our application hard codes reflection models in the interest of simplicity.
 However, the full tutorial application includes a BRDF parser for use with geometric models stored on disk in .obj/.mtl format.
 For example: when reviewing Embree repository codes, notice that parameters associated with the [Phong](https://en.wikipedia.org/wiki/Phong_reflection_model) reflection model are considered.

 `pathtracer_device.cpp` from the Embree tutorials features additional hand coded material types.